electricimp/imp-central-impt/CommandsManual.md

 Displays information about all Products available to the current logged-in account.

-The returned list of the builds may be filtered.
+The returned list of the Products may be filtered.
 Filtering is possible by any combination of the described Filter Options.
 Every Filter Option may be repeated several times.
 At first, all Filter Options with the same option name are combined by logical OR.
 After that, all Filter Options with different option names are combined by logical AND.

 | Option | Alias | Mandatory? | Value Required? | Description |
 | --- | --- | --- | --- | --- |